OctopusDeploy/docs/README.md

 | f#           | `fsharp`       |
 | text         | text           |

 **Always use fenced code blocks with a language.** If no language is defined then highlightjs will guess the language and it regularly gets it wrong.
+Example:

 ### Alerts